Machine Unlearning via Information Theoretic Regularization: Appendix: Supplementary material for Section 4

 That is, we might penalize a directional KL between the ``to-unlearn'' and ``to-retain'' output laws.
 But instead we chose to penalize $I(S_{\mathrm{margin}};Z)$, which equals a \emph{generalized Jensen--Shannon divergence} between the conditional output laws.
 Writing $P_1:=\mathbb{P}_{S_{\mathrm{margin}}\mid Z=1}$, $P_0:=\mathbb{P}_{S_{\mathrm{margin}}\mid Z=0}$, $\pi:=\Pr(Z{=}1)$, and $P:=\pi P_1+(1-\pi)P_0$, we obtain

 Again, $\pi:=\Pr(Z{=}1)$ is the prior probability/belief one has before observing anything, which we set to be $\frac{1}{2}$ by default.
-MI offers three advantages: \begin{itemize}[leftmargin = *] \item \emph{flexibility}: the reference $P$ adapts online, avoiding commitment to a fixed anchor; \item \emph{stability}: JS is bounded by $H_2(Z)\le\log 2$ (binary $Z$), so gradients remain well behaved even with partial support mismatch; \item \emph{guarantee under post-processing}: for any downstream $\hat Y_{\mathrm{margin}}=g(S_{\mathrm{margin}})$ for $g: \mathcal{S} \rightarrow \mathcal{Y}$, the data-processing inequality gives $I(\hat Y_{\mathrm{margin}};Z)\le I(S_{\mathrm{margin}};Z)$, so suppressing MI at exposure controls leakage everywhere. \end{itemize} A one-way KL is appropriate only when a \emph{fixed} ideal reference must be matched exactly; it can be unstable when the supports of the distributions are disjoint.
+MI offers three advantages: \begin{itemize}[leftmargin = *] \item \emph{flexibility}: the reference $P$ adapts online, avoiding commitment to a fixed anchor; \item \emph{stability}: the generalized JS divergence is bounded by $H(Z)\le\log 2$ (binary $Z$), which typically leads to more stable gradients even with partial support mismatch; \item \emph{guarantee under post-processing}: for any downstream $\hat Y_{\mathrm{margin}}=g(S_{\mathrm{margin}})$ for $g: \mathcal{S} \rightarrow \mathcal{Y}$, the data-processing inequality gives $I(\hat Y_{\mathrm{margin}};Z)\le I(S_{\mathrm{margin}};Z)$, so suppressing MI at exposure controls leakage after any measurable post-processing. \end{itemize} A one-way KL is appropriate only when a \emph{fixed} ideal reference must be matched exactly; it can be unstable when the supports of the distributions are disjoint.